LABPAAD/blockchain_defi/README.md

 This repository also includes the data that was collected and evaluated during the study.
 Transaction data was collected during the period from January to December 2023.

+Details of this project were presented in the following article: https://pt.overleaf.com/project/65a3131446635fc4ebf94cbb (SBRC2024)